DanieNguyen/finalproject/README.md

 ### Instructions

 Our code is split into two files: ui.R and server.R.
+One for the user interface side of the shiny app and one that does the processing and data retrieving.
 We had a team of four members and each member had their own section which was commented as '#memberName'.
 The dataset is in this repository as outbreaks.csv.